Correcting FLORES Evaluation Dataset for Four African Languages: Introduction

 \section{Introduction}

 Low-resource languages, especially from Africa, are greatly under-represented in the Natural Language Processing (NLP) landscape, and this is primarily due to the absence of sufficient resources for both training and evaluation \cite{adelani-etal-2022-thousand,kreutzer-etal-2022-quality}.
-Various efforts are been made to create such resources and these include initiatives by organizations such as Lacuna\footurl{https://lacunafund.org/} that fund new and qualitative open datasets, community-driven approaches such as Masakhane\footurl{https://www.masakhane.io/}, HausaNLP\footurl{https://hausanlp.github.io/} and the University of Pretoria's Data Science for Social Impact (DSFSI) Research Group\footurl{https://dsfsi.github.io/}, and other individual initiatives \cite{abdulmumin-etal-2022-hausa}.
-For machine translation evaluation, the FLORES dataset \cite{flores101,nllb2022} is widely accepted as a benchmark for evaluation, especially because it was the first of its kind for many languages and enables many-to-many evaluation, making it easier to evaluate say a Hausa to Sepedi translation system without pivoting through a high resource language e.g., English.
-Recently, the MAFAND dataset \cite{adelani-etal-2022-thousand} was created but it only allows bilingual evaluation and is limited to the news domain.
+Various efforts have been made to create such resources and these include initiatives from organizations such as Lacuna\footurl{https://lacunafund.org/} that fund new and qualitative open datasets, and communities such as Masakhane, HausaNLP, the University of Pretoria's Data Science for Social Impact (DSFSI) Research Group, and other individual initiatives \cite{abdulmumin-etal-2022-hausa, parida-etal-2023-havqa}.
+For machine translation evaluation, the FLORES dataset \cite{flores101,nllb2022} is widely accepted as a benchmark for evaluation, especially because it was the first of its kind for many languages and enables many-to-many evaluation, making it easier to evaluate say a Hausa to Sepedi translation system without pivoting through a high resource language, e.g., English.
+Recently, the MAFAND dataset \cite{adelani-etal-2022-thousand} was created, but it only allows bilingual evaluation and is limited to the news domain.

-While all these resources are being developed, it is imperative to review them from time to time for validation but also to ensure that resources that are deemed correct and representative are actually are.
-A revealing work by \citet{kreutzer-etal-2022-quality}, albeit on mostly web-crawled datasets, found that a lot of the datasets that are being relied upon for low-resource languages are actually littered with significant errors such as misalignments, incorrect translations, and other issues.
-The significance of evaluation datasets make them even more deserving of such reviews especially by literate native speakers that know how these languages are used, both in terms of writing and speaking.
+While all these resources are being developed, it is imperative to review them for validation to ensure that they meet the expected standard of accuracy and representation.
+A revealing work by \citet{kreutzer-etal-2022-quality}, albeit on mostly web-crawled datasets, found that many of the datasets that are being relied upon for low-resource languages are littered with significant errors such as misalignments, incorrect translations, and other issues.
+The significance of evaluation datasets make them even more deserving of such reviews especially by literate native speakers that know how these languages are written and spoken.
 This paper, therefore, presents a comprehensive review and correction of the public FLORES evaluation datasets for four African languages: Hausa, Northern Sotho, Xitsonga and isiZulu.
-We also provide the corrected datasets for future evaluation tasks.
+We also provide the corrected datasets for future evaluation tasks\footurl{https://github.com/dsfsi/flores-fix-4-africa}.